zotonic/zotonic/doc/tutorials/preinstall.rst

 be possible to get it running.

-We have included user-contributed ``start.cmd`` and ``build.cmd`` batch-scripts which are supposed to work on Windows.
+We have included user-contributed ``start.cmd`` and ``build.cmd`` batch-scripts which used to work on Windows, but have not been kept up-to-date with recent changes.
+Expect some major tweaking to get this back on track.